Charles Nicoletti

-Charles Nicoletti (/ˌnɪkəˈlɛti/; December 3, 1916 – March 29, 1977), also known as "Chuckie the Typewriter", was an American mobster of the Chicago Outfit, who served as hitman under boss Sam Giancana before and after Giancana's rise and fall.
-Nicoletti was murdered on March 29, 1977.
+Charles Nicoletti (/ˌnɪkəˈlɛti/; December 3, 1916 – March 29, 1977), also known as "Chuckie the Typewriter", was an American mobster of the Chicago Outfit, who served as a hitman under boss Sam Giancana before and after Giancana's rise and fall.
+Nicoletti was murdered on March 29, 1977, it remains unsolved.

 Early life

 Nicoletti was born on December 3, 1916, in Chicago.
 He was the second son of two sons to Philip Nicoletti and Grace Alessi, Italian immigrants from Santa Caterina Villarmosa, Sicily, Italy.
 His family lived in Near West Side, Chicago.
 On February 25, 1929, at the age of 12, Nicoletti shot his father four times, allegedly in self-defense.
 His father who was a drunkard, attacked Charles and pursued him with a knife, he ran into his father's room, where a gun was kept in a bureau drawer.
 Two days later, Nicoletti was exonerated by the Cook County coroner.
 He dropped out of school in eighth grade and soon joined the Forty-Two Gang.
 At the time, the gang's members included such future Outfit members as Giancana, Sam "Teets" Battaglia, Lew Farrell, "Mad Sam" DeStefano and William "Willie Potatoes" Daddano.

+In 1943, then only an associate of the mafia, Nicoletti was arrested for selling heroin to undercover narcotics officers.